Bendercraft/spigot-bending/README.md

 # Spigot-bending
 Spigot plugins allowings players to bend elements at their will.
 Based on "Avatar" franchise.
 This plugin is officially hosted and used on "Bendercraft _.net_ ", french community of the franchise.

+## Warning
+We dropped the development of this plugin

 ## Features
  - Allow players to choose their element, either once or whenever they want
  - Choose if player unlocks gradually their abilities by using the ones they start with, or if they know everything before hands using permissions